 3. CBC Television – I watch quite a bit of television and there aren’t that many options for free TV viewing.
 There’s always free trials for Netflix, Shomi, and all those streaming services but those will only last you so long.
 One really good option to check out is CBC.
 You can get free (no cable login required) access to all their shows streaming on the CBC website.
 I know some of you are rolling your eyes right now thinking CBC has nothing you’d be interested in but don’t be too quick to judge.
 Try out X Company, Republic of Doyle or Being Erica.

-6. Free Fitness – There’s no need to get locked in to paying for a gym membership every month as there are tons of great workout videos available for free on the internet.
-YouTube will become your very best get fit friend and you can get your workout done in the comfort of your own home.
-Check out Fitness Blender for an extensive assortment of full-length workout videos that will get you whipped into shape or if you prefer the yoga route you should definitely check out Yoga with Adriene.
+6. Free Fitness – There’s no need to get locked into paying for a gym membership every month as there are tons of great workout videos available for free on the internet.
+YouTube will become your very best get fit resource, and you can get your workout done in the comfort of your own home.
+Check out Fitness Blender for an extensive assortment of full-length workout videos that will get you whipped into shape, or if you prefer the yoga route, you should definitely check out Yoga with Adriene.

-7. Swagbucks – I’ve used Swagbucks for a few years now and have been rewarded with $250 in gift cards in that time, and that’s not even trying to hard.
-Basically you earn swagbucks a variety of ways and then redeem them from gift cards from a bunch of places including Amazon and Starbucks.
-You can earn bucks by using the swagbucks search bar, doing surveys or just by online shopping.
+7. Swagbucks – I’ve used Swagbucks for a few years now and have been rewarded with $250 in gift cards over that time, and that’s not even trying too hard.
+Basically you earn Swagbucks a variety of ways and then redeem them for gift cards from a bunch of places including Amazon and Starbucks.
+You can earn bucks by using the Swagbucks search bar, doing surveys or just by online shopping.
 I used to do more surveys but now usually just get them via online shopping.
-After you sign-up you just go to the shop section and link to whatever site you’re planning to buy from (there's lots of options) and you earn back swagbucks for every dollar you spend.
+After you sign-up you just go to the shop section and link to whatever site you’re planning to buy from (there are lots of options), and you earn back Swagbucks for every dollar you spend.
 Simple!

-9. Free Nights at AGA - The last Thursday of every month gets you free access to the Art Gallery of Alberta from 6pm to 9pm.
-It’s a great time to check out the current exhibitions and perfect for a cheap date night.
+9. Free Nights at AGA – Right now you can get into the Art Gallery of Alberta for free on every Tuesday and Wednesday evening, or anytime you’d like if you are under 18 or a student in Alberta.
+It’s a very good time to check out the current exhibitions and perfect for a cheap date night.
 Check your local museums and art galleries to see if they have a similar program running.

 10. Provincial Parks – Want to get out of the city and enjoy the outdoors but don’t want to fork over a bunch of cash for park entry?
 Check out a provincial park instead of a national park.
-There are lots of great provincial parks in Alberta and they wont cost you anything to get into.
+There are lots of great provincial parks in Alberta, and they won’t cost you anything to get into.
 Plus, I’ve found they are just as well maintained and often quieter than the national parks.
 My favourite spot that is within day-trip distance of Edmonton is the Cooking Lake/Blackfoot Recreation area just East of the city.
-It actually borders on Elk Island so has a lot of the same wildlife and vegetation, lots of well maintained hiking trails and nice picnic spots.
+It actually borders on Elk Island so has a lot of the same wildlife and vegetation, lots of well-maintained hiking trails and beautiful picnic spots.

 |Cooking Lake/Blackfoot Recreation Area – October 2015|

-12. Birthday Freebies – There's quite a few companies that offer birthday freebies so it’s worth checking to see if your favourite stores or restaurants have any perks.
-My all time favourite has to be Sephora, if you are a Beauty Insider you will get a free product during your birthday month and they are usually full-size, actually good products.
+12. Birthday Freebies – There are quite a few companies that offer birthday freebies, so it’s worth checking to see if your favourite stores or restaurants have any perks.
+My all time favourite has to be Sephora, if you are a Beauty Insider, you will get a free product during your birthday month, and they are usually full-size, actually good products.
 Starbucks will also send you a coupon for a free drink on your birthday if you are a member of their rewards program and if you’re a fan of burgers you can sign-up to Red Robin Royalty and get a free birthday burger.

-13. Free Printables – Just type this into Pinterest and you will be overloaded with free templates and art work that you can simply print off to use to organize your life or decorate your house.
-Sure, it’s not going to be the fanciest art work you’ve ever seen but it’s better than bare walls and real art work is EXPENSIVE!
-I especially like the printable planners, as much as I am tied to my phone I still like to have a hard copy of my schedule at home and when you use a pretty template it even looks nice on your fridge.
+13. Free Printables – Just type this into Pinterest, and you will be overloaded with free templates and artwork that you can simply print off to use to organize your life or decorate your house.
+Sure, it’s not going to be the fanciest artwork you’ve ever seen but it’s better than bare walls, and real art is EXPENSIVE!
+I especially like the printable planners, as much as I am tied to my phone I still like to have a hard copy of my schedule at home, and when you use a pretty template, it even looks nice on your fridge.
 I like this print, these prints and this print and am currently using this weekly planner.